eulerlab/ret_preproc/ScanM/ScanM_FileIO/README.md

 ### Release notes

-**ScanM v2.04**
+#### ScanM v2.04

+* Added more scan configurations that use the ETL, such as:
+  - xz-scans, with the x mirror as the fast scanner and the ETL moving the scan line step-wise vertically into the tissue (vertical "slice").
+  - xz bi-directional scans, an improved version of the xz-scan, with the ETL not jumping back before the next frame but stepping back up.
+Should eliminate ETL vibration (?) artifact observed in xz-scans.
+Still to be tested.
+  - zx-scans, with the ETL modulated sinusoidally at 250 Hz and the x mirror slowly advancing across the tissue, allowing to trade spatial for temporal resolution by adjusting the number of z "lines".
+Still being tested (Status: Image looks as if ETL cannot follow; need to check if indeed the ETL is too slow or if the lens driver does not drive the lens correctly).
+* Bug fix: ETL neutral voltage should now be kept in all phases of ScanM operation.
-  - ``.SMH`` files now also contain information about the ETL settings.
+* ``.SMH`` files now also contain information about the ETL settings.
-  - Modification of ``ScM_FileIO.ipf``:
+* Modification of ``ScM_FileIO.ipf``:
+  Many changes to accommodate the new scan configuration while staying compatible to older ScanM data files.
   Three cases of scan data are now considered:

      - scans that are easily to reconstruct w/o information loss (e.g. standard xy scans)

      - scans where the pixel data needs to be reordered but is loss-less (e.g. bidirectional xz scans)

      - scans that cannot be easily represented on the screen and that require a decoder to reconstruct an image, which represents an approximation (= down-sampled version) of the actually scan field.
 Here, the decoding may involve information loss (e.g. spiral scans).

    As a consequence, when importing pixel data for scans of the last type, both the raw data is imported (e.g.
    ``wDataCh0_raw``) and a reconstructed representation (``wDataCh0``) is generated, using the original scan path function.
 In addition, the ``ScM_FileIO.ipf`` regenerates the stimulus buffers and stores them in an own data folder; these are then accessible for analysis scripts, e.g. to determine the exact timing of each pixel.

 ### Installation